CodeItQuick/CodeItQuick.github.io/blog/finally-started.md

 }
 ```

-## Faction THREE: Do not use try catch at all
+## Faction THREE: No try catch

+Instead of relying on throwing and catch errors in place, use type safety to handle success vs error cases.
 ```js
 const someReactQueryOrJavascriptWhatever = () => {
     setSpinner(true);